M1-CHPS/glhpc/docs/annex/install_fedora.md

 Then:

-- Select the language of your choice, though I recommend English (United States)
+- Select the language of your choice, although I recommend English (United States).
 - Select the correct keyboard layout:
     - us for QWERTY
     - fr for AZERTY
-- Click next
+- Click Next.

 <figure markdown="span">
   <img src="../install_fedora/eighth_step.png" style="max-width:60%; width: auto;">
 </figure>

-Select the disk where you want to install Fedora, and make sure you select **Use entire disk**.
+Select the disk where you want to install Fedora, and make sure to select **Use entire disk**.
 Then click Next.

 <figure markdown="span">
   <img src="../install_fedora/ninth_step.png" style="max-width:60%; width: auto;">
 </figure>

-We will skip encryption for this guide, directly click Next.
+We will skip encryption for this guide; simply click Next.

 The next page will summarize the changes and ask you to confirm before starting the installation.
-You may be asked to create a new used.
-Make sure to remember the password !
+You may be asked to create a new user.
+Make sure to remember the password!

 !!!
 Danger
-    Make sure your device is plugged in if its a laptop !
+  Make sure your device is plugged in if it is a laptop!

-When the installation is finished, power off the device, **THEN** remove the USB drive, then power on.
+When the installation is finished, power off the device, **then** remove the USB drive, and then power it on.
-**Do not unplug the USB drive while installation is ongoing.**
+**Do not unplug the USB drive while the installation is ongoing.**

 Congratulations, Fedora is now installed!
-You can log in with the user account you created and begin installing the course packages.
+You can log in with the user account you created and begin installing the required course packages.